"Any auction prides itself on being somewhat of a show. When Charlie Ross is auctioning, he is the show."

 Past President of Ocean Tomo Auctions, LLC

 Charlie Ross ran his own auction house in Woburn for over 25 years and has conducted a wide variety of auctions ranging from antiques, commercial and residential properties, through to vintage cars and Intellectual Property.
+He has even auctioned chickens! – the very first thing he auctioned.

 Charlie continues to be a guest auctioneer at Bainbridges in Ruislip and Hansons in Derby, both of which he hugely enjoys.
 A particular highlight was being on the rostrum for the sale of the Kilroy jewels — one of which, a single stone diamond ring, sold for £92,000.

-After many years of treading the boards in Oxford, Charlie has also been elected as President of Oxford Operatic Society – a huge and unexpected honour for him... and, he would say, one obviously not based on any thespian qualities!
+After many years of treading the boards in Oxford, Charlie has recently been elected as President of Oxford Operatic Society – a huge and unexpected honour for him... and, he would say, one obviously not based on any thespian qualities!

 Every lot that goes under Charlie's gavel is important to him, from the local charity pot of marmalade to the most exotic Ferrari.
 This passion, combined with his extensive and diverse experience, is what makes Charlie one of the leading freelance auctioneers in the UK and beyond.